kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

   - Using two party members gives you three total CNS Strength Enhancers
   - This should also end with CNS equipped to MC
 - *Unequip Carth and Canderous: Remove all but Clothing*
-- *Party: Remove Carth*
+- As Carth, talk to MC for Carth #3
+- Belaya briefly accosts you in the atrium
+  - This is a much shorter conversation than the one you buffered earlier
 - [Open Buffer](<../Techniques/Save Buffering#open-buffers>) into the council conversation
-  - Swap to Canderous as the buffer ends
+  - Swap to a party member as the buffer ends
 - IMMEDIATELY AFTER this conversation, [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>) to skip training montage
   - The council conversation is seven 1s; I count those seven, then click twice
   - As Master Vrook says, "I can only hope you prove up to the task...", click to skip the text and IMMEDIATELY AFTER, QS to start buffering
   - If you get the QS, but fail the load, kill the program, reopen, and load the QS
   - If you miss the QS, it's faster to kill the program and try again
   - ***Finishes "The Jedi Council"***
-- Swap to Canderous and talk to Master Zhar: 1,1
+- Swap to Carth or Canderous and talk to Master Zhar: 1,1
 - Swap to MC and talk to Master Zhar again: 1,1,6,3,2,6,4
-- Swap to Canderous and talk to Master Dorak to become a Jedi Guardian
+- Swap to Carth or Canderous and talk to Master Dorak to become a Jedi Guardian
 - `Level to 6: Save Skills, Improved Flurry, Burst of Speed and Force Valor`
-- `Level to 7: Persuade to 10, Affect Mind`
+- `Level to 7: Persuade to 10, TI to 8, Affect Mind`
 - *Force: Cast Burst of Speed*
-- Deactivate Solo Mode
-- Swap to Canderous and talk to Master Zhar
+- Swap to Carth or Canderous and talk to Master Zhar
-} *Party: Remove Canderous*
+- *Party: Remove Canderous and Carth*
+  - You may have to move the party member near Master Dorak a little towards the training room to be able to do this
 - Talk to Master Zhar once more
 - Talk to droid and exit enclave
   - *Force: Cast Burst of Speed as you exit for Duration Glitch*